Degenerations of families of bands and strings for gentle algebras: Preliminaries

 A \df{quiver} is a directed graph given by the data $Q = (Q_0, Q_1, s, t)$ where $Q_0$ denotes the set of vertices and $Q_1$ the set of arrows.
 The maps $s,t \colon Q_1 \rightarrow Q_0$ assign the source resp. target of each arrow.
 We assume quivers to be connected and finite and set $n$ to be the number of vertices.
 We compose arrows as we would compose morphisms.
 A \df{path} $p = a_1 \ldots a_m$ is a composition of compatible arrows with $t(a_{i+1}) = s(a_i)$ for $1 \leq i < m$.
 The \df{length} of $p$ is $m$ and denoted by $\ell(p)$.
 We extend the maps $s$ and $t$ to paths by setting $s(p) = s(a_m)$ and $t(p) = t(a_1)$.
 Moreover, for every vertex $i \in Q_0$ we define a 0-length path $e_i$ with $s(e_i) = t(e_i) = i$.

 Recall that a quiver $Q$ gives rise to the \df{path algebra} $KQ$ which is the $K$-algebra with basis given by all paths of $Q$ and an algebra structure induced by the composition of paths.
 Let $\mathfrak{m}$ be the ideal generated by the arrows of $Q$.
 We say that an ideal $I$ of $KQ$ is \df{admissible} if there exists an integer $m \geq 2$ such that $\mathfrak{m}^m \subseteq I \subseteq \mathfrak{m}^2$.
 A \df{basic} algebra is an algebra isomorphic to $A = KQ/I$ where $I$ is admissible.
-Since we work over an algebraically closed field, every finite dimensional algebra is Morita equivalent to a basic algebra.
-A \df{representation} of $A$ is a tuple $(M_i,M_a)_{i \in Q_0,\, a \in Q_1}$ where $M_i$ is a finite dimensional $K$-vector space and $M_a \colon M_{s(a)}\rightarrow M_{t(a)}$ is a $K$-linear morphism such that the relations of $I$ are satisfied.
+Since we work over an algebraically closed field, every finite-dimensional algebra is Morita equivalent to a basic algebra.
+A \df{representation} of $A$ is a tuple $(M_i,M_a)_{i \in Q_0,\, a \in Q_1}$ where $M_i$ is a finite-dimensional $K$-vector space and $M_a \colon M_{s(a)}\rightarrow M_{t(a)}$ is a $K$-linear morphism such that the relations of $I$ are satisfied.
 The \df{dimension vector} of $M$ is $\ddim(M) = (\dim M_1, \ldots, \dim M_n )$.
-We identify representations of $A$ with finite dimensional left modules of $A$ in the usual way.
+We identify representations of $A$ with finite-dimensional left modules of $A$ in the usual way.